lupealvarado/equal-pay/README.md

 ## Challenges Encountered

-The project was quite challenging, especially when it came to creating pivot tables and visualizations.
+The project was challenging, especially when it came to creating pivot tables and visualizations.
 The Excel functions required for each field in the data analysis were also quite complex.
 However, with the help of the provided hints and some additional research, I was able to overcome these challenges.

 ## Conclusion

 This project was a great opportunity to apply my Excel skills in a real-world scenario.
-It was challenging but rewarding, and I learned a lot about data analysis and pay equity.
+It was a little challenging but rewarding, and I learned a lot about data analysis and pay equity.
 I hope that the findings of this project will help Mell Industries to ensure pay equity among all their employees.

 ## Deliverables